crimsongreen/galera/README.md

 192.168.0.3 galera3
 ```

-Next please add server IPs to the variables located in /group_vars/all
+Next please add server IPs to the variables located in /group_vars/all and also set your passwords!

 ```
 galera1ip: "192.168.0.1"
 galera2ip: "192.168.0.2"
 galera3ip: "192.168.0.3"

+mysql_root_password: "changeme!"
+stt_user_pass: "changeme!"
 ```

 You're now ready to run the playbook!